Newsletter provides actions and filters to third party plugins and themes so they can extend it with new features and integrations.

 add_filter("newsletter_replace_name", "my_filter_newsletter_replace_name", 10, 2); function my_filter_newsletter_replace_name($name, $user) { if (!$name) { $name = "Customer"; } return $name; }

-This is a filter which receives three values:
+This is a filter that receives three values:

 - the html message in the way to be sent